What Fraction Of 1 Gallon Is 5 Cups

 Common Mistakes and Tips for Accurate Measurement

 it helps to be careful when converting between units, especially when dealing with fractions.
-Even so, a common mistake is to misinterpret the relationship between gallons and cups.
-Here's one way to look at it: someone might incorrectly assume that 5 cups is 1/4 of a gallon, but this is not accurate.
+Also, a common mistake is to misinterpret the relationship between gallons and cups.
+Which means for example, someone might incorrectly assume that 5 cups is 1/4 of a gallon, but this is not accurate.
 As we've shown, 5 cups is actually 5/16 of a gallon.

 To avoid such errors, it's helpful to remember the basic conversion: 1 gallon = 16 cups.
 From there, you can easily calculate any fraction by dividing the number of cups by 16.
 For instance: